-The Office of Student Information, in accordance with federal (FERPA) and state laws, has designated certain types of student information as public or Directory Information.
-The University respects the student's right to privacy and will do its best to protect that privacy.
-However, the following information can be disclosed:
+The Office of the Registrar, in accordance with federal (FERPA) and state laws, has designated certain types of student information as public or directory information.
+The University respects students’ rights to privacy and will do its best to protect that privacy.
+However, the following information may be disclosed:

-Standard Directory Information: student’s name, address, telephone number, dates of attendance, class standing, academic major, and degree(s) earned.
-The following additional information is also classified as Directory Information, including participation in officially recognized activities and sports, weight and height of members of athletic teams, awards received, and e-mail address.
+Standard Directory Information: student’s name, address, telephone number, dates of attendance, full/part time status, class standing, academic major, and degree(s) earned.
+The following additional information is also classified as Directory Information: participation in officially-recognized activities and sports, weight and height of athletic team members, awards received, photographs of students and e-mail addresses.

-Students may have access to their University records by submitting a written, dated request to the Office of Student Information.
+Students may have access to their University records by submitting a written, dated request to the Office of the Registrar.
 The office will inform students when and where the records may be inspected.
 A fee will be charged for the duplication of a requested record.